Employer of Record in Mexico

 The tax-related information provided in this guide is intended for general guidance and informational purposes only.
 Reach out to our dedicated team for insights on remote hiring in Mexico tailored to your needs.

-Payroll and Employment Taxes in Mexico
+Employment Taxes and payroll in Mexico

 Employers in Mexico must manage critical payroll obligations, including income tax withholding, social security contributions, and state payroll taxes.
 Income tax is based on progressive rates ranging from 1.92% to 35%, while social security contributions involve employer and employee payments to fund benefits such as healthcare and pensions.
 Additionally, state-level payroll taxes, typically ranging from 1% to 3%, add another layer of complexity.